Article

 Example 3: Content is Plan Language (preferred)

 This version is in plain language.
-It has all the information required without overloading the reader with unimportant details.
+It has all the necessary information and does not overload the reader with unimportant details.

 1. Connect to your server with SSH as a non-root user.